 However, just because you have a good credit score doesn’t mean you’re guaranteed lower insurance rates.
 A driver may have a worse credit score than you but a better driving history, for example.
 If you have three DUIs and a great credit score, then you might pay more for car insurance than someone with a clean driving record and a poor credit score.

-Is It Fair that Insurance Companies Can Look at your Credit Score?
+Is It Fair that Insurance Companies Can Look at Your Credit Score?

 The use of credit scores in car insurance is controversial, to say the least.
-48 states have taken legislative action addressing the use of credit scores in the insurance industry, and three states have banned the practice entirely.
+Forty-eight states have taken legislative action addressing the use of credit scores in the insurance industry, and three states have banned the practice entirely.

 Insurance companies consistently fight back against this criticism, however, claiming that credit-based insurance scores have created more accurate premiums for everyone: risky drivers are still paying higher rates and safe drivers are still paying lower rates.